nate-norton/nate-norton/README.md

 - Hello, I’m @nate-norton
 - I have many hobbies!
 I love photography, hiking, lacrosse (I am part of the BYU lacrosse team), and cooking.
 Just to name a few!
-- I’m currently learning data science at BYU.
+- I’m currently learning statistics and data science at BYU.
 I am a senior and I will be graduating April 2023.
 - I’m looking to collaborate on anything and everything that will help me to continue to learn and grow.
 - 📫 How to reach me ...
 -   instagram: natenortonn